ipspace/netlab/docs/groups.md

 nodes: [ l1, l2, l3, s1, a1, a2, a3 ]
 ```

+**Notes:**
+* BGP module specified in the **anycast** group is added to the list of modules specified on the group members.
+No group members have an explicit module definition, resulting in `module: [ bgp ]` being set on A1, A2, and A3.
+* Device type specified in the **anycast** group is copied into A1, A2, and A3.
+* Default device type specified in **defaults.device** is copied into nodes that still have no device type (L1, L2, L3, S1)
+* Default list of modules (`module: [ bgp, ospf ]`) is copied into nodes that still have no **module** attribute (L1, L2, L3, S1).

 ## Group Variables

-Group definition could include group variables in the **vars** element.
+Group definition could include group inventory variables in the **vars** element.
 Group variables are a dictionary of name/value pairs:

 ```
 ---